-Effective Fall '16 and supersedes all previous policies.
+Effective Fall '18 and supersedes all previous policies.

-The U.S. Department of Education requires the Coast Community College District (GWC, OCC and Coastline) to establish and apply standards of satisfactory academic progress for eligible students to receive financial aid under the programs authorized by Title IV of the higher education Act.
+The U.S. Department of Education requires the Coast Community College District (GWC, OCC and Coastline) to establish and apply standards of satisfactory academic progress for eligible students to receive financial aid under the programs authorized by Title IV of the Higher Education Act.

 1. Cumulative Grade Point Average (Qualitative Measure)

-2. Cumulative Pace of Unit Completion (Quantitative Measure) A student must complete at least 67% of the total number of units they attempt (completed units divided by attempted units).
+2. Cumulative Pace of Unit Completion (Quantitative Measure) A student must complete at least 67% of the total number of units that they attempt (all completed units divided by all attempted units).
 All courses with grades of A, B, C, D, or F as well as P, W, I, IP, NP, NC, and repeated courses will be counted towards the total attempted units.
 All courses with grades of A, B, C, D and P will be counted toward total completed units.
-Units from other regionally accredited colleges and universities that have been evaluated by our colleges Admissions & Records Office and applied to the student's official academic record will also be counted.
-Academic renewal is not recognized by the U.S. Department of Education and does not remove units from this calculation.
+Units from other regionally accredited colleges and universities that have been evaluated by one of our Admissions & Records Offices and applied to the student's official academic record will also be counted.
+Academic renewal is not recognized by the U.S. Department of Education and will not remove such units from this calculation.

-3. Maximum TimeframeThe total number of units attempted, including those from outside transcripts which have been applied to the student's academic record, will be limited to 150% of the units required to complete the student's program of study.
+3. Maximum Timeframe The total number of units attempted, including those from outside transcripts which have been applied to the student's academic record, will be limited to 120% of the units required to complete the student's program of study.
 For an AA/AS Degree and/or transfer to a four year college/university, students may be paid financial aid for up to 72 units before losing eligibility to receive further financial aid.
-If pursing an eligible certificate, the same 150% limit is applied.
+If pursing an eligible certificate, the same 120% limit is applied.
 For example, if the Certificate requires 30 units to complete, then aid could be paid up to 36 units.
 (Note: Federal regulations require colleges to set maximum timeframes, but allow these timeframes to extend to as much as 150% of the length of the student's program.
 If a student filing a timeframe appeal has attempted 120% of the units required and does not have a GPA or Completion Ratio issue, and if the updated educational plan required for filing an appeal shows the student is on track to complete without attempting more units than the 150% federal limit, the student will be allowed to continue on with a financial aid ed plan.
 Otherwise an appeal committee must decide whether to allow the student to continue to receive aid.)

 Remedial Coursework and English as a second Language (ESL)